ABOUT THE PROJECT

 Innovation Sandbox Toolkit

 QUEST’s Aïda Nciri and Pollution Probe’s Richard Carlson, our two report co-authors, presented the report’s key findings during a September 2020 webinar.
-Check out the video below and download the presentation in PDF.

 Phase I - Research